AEO and GEO Optimization Guide

 - “X is…” or “Y means…” style sentences

-It’s not that AI prefers boring content.
-It prefers content that removes ambiguity.
-If your answer is implicit instead of explicit, the system has to infer it.
-And inference increases risk, which reduces the likelihood of citation.
+It’s not that AI prefers boring content — it prefers content that removes ambiguity.
+If your answer is implicit, the system has to infer it, and inference increases risk, which reduces the likelihood of citation.

 How structure helps AI decide what’s important

-Most AI systems don’t just look at text, they look at structure signals: headings, lists, and FAQs They help the model understand:
+Most AI systems don’t just look at text — they read structure signals like headings, lists, and FAQs.
+These help the model understand:

 - what topics are covered